crs4/seal/docs/recab_table_index.rst

 ========================================== ==========================================================
 **Name**                                    **Meaning**
 ------------------------------------------ ----------------------------------------------------------
 seal.recab.rg-covariate.default-rg          Read group to assign to mappings without an RG tag.
+This
+                                            value is mandatory if your data includes mappings that do not have a read group tag (RG).

 seal.recab.smoothing                        Smoothing parameter for empirical quality calculation
                                             (default: 0).

 seal.recab.max-qscore                       Upper limit for the empirical quality scores
                                             (default: 40).

-seal.recab.skip-known-variant-sites         Don't use known variants DB (for testing purposes).
+seal.recab.skip-known-variant-sites         Set to false to ignore known variants DB (for testing
+                                            purposes).
 ========================================== ==========================================================

 In addition, all the general Seal and Hadoop configuration properties apply.